sepandhaghighi/art/README.md

    * [Donate](#donate-to-our-project)
    * [Changelog](CHANGELOG.md)

 ## Overview
-Simple ASCII Art Library For Python
+ASCII art is also known as "computer text art".
+It involves the smart placement of typed special characters or letters to make a visual shape that is spread over multiple lines of text.

+Art is a Python lib for text converting to ASCII ART fancy. ;-)

 ## Usage